 Plan description.
 The LRLIF is a multiple-employer defined benefit OPEB plan.
 LRLIF benefits and other plan provisions are established by Chapter 40 of the Wisconsin Statutes.
-The Wisconsin Department of Employee Trust Funds (ETF) and the Group Insurance Board have statutory authority for program administration and oversight.
+The Wisconsin Department of Employee Trust Funds ("ETF") and the Group Insurance Board have statutory authority for program administration and oversight.
 The plan provides post-employment life insurance benefits for all eligible members.

 OPEB Plan Fiduciary Net Position.
-EFT issues a standalone Comprehensive Annual Financial Report (CAFR), which can be found at http://eft.wi.gov/publications/cafr.htm
+EFT issues a standalone Annual Comprehensive Financial Report (ACFR), which can be found at http://eft.wi.gov/about-etf/reports-and-studies/financial-reports-and-statements